hdkesting/TvMazeScraper/README.md

 ### MongoDB
 Use MongoDB as storage medium instead of SqlServer.
 Switch between them through a configuration setting.
+Some configuration depends on the specific storage medium used.

 ### Enrich data through other system
 When a Show is stored with data from TvMaze, fire an event that causes this show to be enriched with data from another webservice.
 Use the OMDb API to get the IMDb rating and store it as part of the show.

+As the OMDB API accepts at most 1000 requests per day, add this rating asynchrounously.
+Use an Azure Function between this application and OMDB that can queue queries and cache the results.